ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Efficient ADMM for SAR imaging

-In this study, the vertical side-looking strip mode is employed in the SAR system as shown in Fig.~\ref{radar}.
+The vertical side-looking strip mode is employed in the SAR imaging, Fig.~\ref{radar}.
 The SAR imaging model establishes a mathematical relationship between the radar echo signal and the scattering coefficients of the observed area.
 For numerical processing, the observation area is discretized to a grid of $M \times N$ scattering centers, where the indices $m = 1, 2, \dots, M$ and $n = 1, 2, \dots, N$ denote discrete positions along the range and azimuth directions, respectively.
 This discretization allows the scattering coefficients to be denoted as a 2D matrix $\boldsymbol{X} \in \mathbb{C}^{M \times N}$.
 Similarly, the echo signal is represented as $\boldsymbol{Y} \in \mathbb{C}^{M \times N}$.